Killing of Stephon Clark: Policing experts

 University of South Carolina criminology professor Geoffrey Alpert stated that it might be hard for officers to justify their conclusion that Clark was armed, since they had been told he was carrying a toolbar.
 Peter Moskos, assistant professor of Law and Police Science at John Jay College, said that the officers appeared to think they had been fired upon following the shooting.
 Alpert, Clark's family, and protesters questioned officers' decisions to mute their microphones.
 Police Chief Daniel Hahn said he was unable to explain the muting.
 Cedric Alexander, former police chief in Rochester, New York, and former president of the National Organization of Black Law Enforcement Executives, said that the muting did not appear to violate any policy, although the action would reflect poorly on the officers.
 He also stated that it is not unusual for police to mute their body cams and that attorneys advise the police to mute conversations to prevent recording any comments that could be used in administrative or criminal proceedings.

 Policy changes

 In April 2018, the city of Sacramento enacted a policy that generally prohibits police officers from shutting down their body cams and audio recording devices.
 In July 2018, the Sacramento Police Department changed its foot pursuit policy, requiring officers to assess the danger chasing a suspect poses to officers and to the public.
+Before Clark's shooting, the police were authorized to use deadly force if it was considered "reasonable".
+In August 2019, California adopted a law that authorized using deadly force only "when necessary in defense of human life".

+Popular culture

+Stephone Clark is included in a list of Black Americans killed during police interactions at the conclusion of the 2020 short film Two Distant Strangers, in which a Black American is stuck in a time loop where they are repeatedly killed by a police officer.